ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 Coming back to the Venn diagram, the [remaining space](https://open.substack.com/pub/ranjas/p/artificial-intelligence) in the AI superset would have transfer learning, reinforcement learning, hyperpersonalization.

 With NLP, several tasks like topic classification, sentiment analysis, relationship extraction, and entity recognition can be accomplished.
 The input data for NLP can multimodal like  text, audio, video.
-I will write about text data here.
+I will write about text data in the NLP, ML, DL, and genAI subsets of AI.

 📌 **NLP**